 1.)
 Has there been an initial decision in the matter?
-This can https://sam.gov/wage-determination/ME20240017/2
+This can be:

-- an existing published wage determination a survey underlying a wage determination a Mage and Hour Division letter setting forth a position on a Wage determination matter a conformance (additional classification and rate) ruling the Davis-Bacon survey program.
+- an existing published wage determination a survey underlying a wage determination a Wage and Hour Division letter setting forth a position on a wage determination matter a conformance (additional classification and rate) rwling the Davis-Bacon survey program.
 If the response from this initial contact is not satisfactory, then the process described in 2.) and 3.) should be followed.

-On Survey related matters, initial contact, including requests for summaries of surveys, should be with the Mage and Nour National Office because National Office has responsibility for
+On survey related matters, initial contact, including requests for summaries of surveys, should be with the Mage and Hour National Office bacause National Office has responsibility for